-- Shut off the water.
+Next, shut off the water.
 Locate the shutoff valve controlling the water line to the dishwasher.
-Usually, this will be located under the kitchen sink and will be attached to the hot water pipe, or to a two-way shutoff valve that controls water both to... the faucet and to the dishwasher.
+This will usually be located under the kitchen sink and will be attached to the hot water pipe, or to a two-way shutoff valve that controls water to both the faucet and to the dishwasher.
 If the dishwasher has been plumbed without a fixture shutoff valve, then you will need to turn off the home's main water valve before disconnecting the water line.

 Disconnect the Water Supply

 Before you can remove the dishwasher, you will need to disconnect the two pipes that connect it to the plumbing system.
 The first of these is the water supply tube, which is usually a small copper or plastic tube covered with wire mesh that runs from the dishwasher location to the fixture shutoff valve.

 Disconnect the Drain Line

-The dishwasher is also tied into the plumbing system via the drain line.
+The dishwasher is also tied into the plumbing system via a drain line.
 Locate the rubber hose coming from the dishwasher and trace it to the end connection.
-It may be angled up to connect to an air gap fitting mounted to the sink or countertop.
-If so, loosen the clip holding it to the air gap, and detach the hose.
+It may run upward to connect to an air gap fitting mounted to the sink or countertop.
+If so, loosen the clip or clamp holding the hose to the air gap, and detach the hose.

 Before the dishwasher can be moved out of its location, you will need to lower it by unscrewing the legs.

 To avoid scratching the floor, lift slightly as you pull the dishwasher out of the cabinet.
-You may want to protect the flooring with a canvas drop cloth or newspapers and you extract the appliance.
+You may want to protect the flooring with a canvas drop cloth as you extract the appliance.